rhodyprog4ds/BrownFall25/assignments/01-setup.md

 ### Upload (or push) Your notebook and py files

-Add the files to your portfolio repository.

 ::::{warning}
-If we do not discuss how to do this on Sept 11, we will on Sept 16.
-If you are not sure, work on the steps above and then we will help you get the files uploaded.
+We will use class time on Sept 18 to do this
 ::::

+Add the files to your portfolio repository.